Ducklings - I have seen a Mother duck and ducklings somewhere that is not near water

 There is a duck caught in the netting on my pond

-Please call The Wildlife Aid Foundation for advice.
-We may send out a rescuer if you are unable to free the bird yourself.
+Please call your local wildlife rescue for advice.
+They may send out a rescuer if you are unable to free the bird yourself.

 (Please see separate FAQ for Herons)

 Swans and geese often float or swim with a foot lying along their backs.
 It looks extremely odd but it is quite normal and nothing to worry about.